foreverfighter/coding-for-non-coders/README.md

 ### What is YAML?

 A very readable language for storing data, which allows comments.
 Learn it [here](https://learnxinyminutes.com/docs/yaml/).
+The file extension is `.yml`.

 ### What is TOML?